keeplook4ever/keeplook4ever.github.io/content/about/index.md

 I’m a security engineer with eight years of experience —
 a technologist by profession, but also a seeker of meaning beyond code.

-Technology, music, literature, film, history, and sports
-are how I explore the world and understand myself.
+Technology, sports, music, film, history, and literature are how I explore the world and understand myself.

 Here, I share thoughts on security and technology,
 as well as reflections on the beauty and complexity of life —
 a melody, a marathon, a film, or an honest conversation.

-Welcome to my space.
+Welcome to my world.
-May we all find the work we love,
-and keep our curiosity alive as we journey into the unknown.
+May we all find a career we truly love, and keep our curiosity and courage alive on the road toward the unknown.

 ---